File-System-Based Automated Bundle Generation

 .
 If your server bundling logic is such that your server bundle source entrypoint is not named the same as your ReactOnRails.configuration.server_bundle_js_file

-Note: If specifying separate definitions for client and server rendering, please make sure to delete the generalized ComponentName.jsx
+When specifying separate definitions for client and server rendering, you need to delete the generalized ComponentName.jsx

 file.